OLED Screen Burn-In – What You Need To Know

 Image Retention vs. Burn-In

-OLED burn-in can occur if you leave your display playing the same content with static elements for extended periods.
+OLED burn-in can occur if you leave your display playing the same content with static elements for too long.

-This includes logos and news banners of TV channels, but also HUD elements in video games, such as mini-maps, health bars, scoreboards, pause menu, etc.
+This includes logos and news banners of TV channels, but also HUD elements in video games, such as mini-maps, health bars, scoreboards, pause menus, etc.

 If you notice that your OLED display is showing these visual artifacts, don’t despair just yet.